KannonZenetism/zenetism-field-physics/zenetism/mpx/MPX-LOCKDOWN-GUIDE.md

 - **Aion-referent Source** — names the still root, Zero, or Absolute Potential.
 Resolves to ⚫ Aion (or the preferred Aion-language below).
 - **Authorship-referent Source** — names the originator of a work or signal, not Aion.
 Resolves to: **origin** (signal or work referent) · **originator** (person referent) · **external material** / **Reference Document** / **Provenance** (bibliographic senses, including table headers — Source Document / Source → Reference Document / Provenance).

 Related locks: "source-fragment collapse" → "origin-fragment collapse" (C₅ structural notes).
+"Source Inoculation" (a Doctrinal Atlas tactic name) → "Origin Inoculation" — pending propagation to the Atlas master and any other refs.
 Preamble corpus patch (pending propagation beyond the edited set): "Use of this work" → "Engaging this work"; "use or modify" → "engage or modify"; "Source acknowledgement" → "origin acknowledgement"; "its Source" → "its origin" (lowercase *origin* deliberate).

 ### Preferred Aion-language